ealfox/ealfox.github.io/about.md

 ---
-layout: default
+layout: page
 title: About
+permalink: /about/
 ---
-# About page

-This page tells you a little bit about me.
+hiiii this is a huge WIP I havent even decided the language to write in sorry